-Additionally, interns attend several full day or multi-day trainings in evidence-based psychotherapy interventions.
-Given the increased rates of Posttraumatic Stress Disorder among military personnel over the past 20 years, training in both Prolonged Exposure and Cognitive Processing Therapy is provided every internship year, along with supervised practice of these modalities after didactic training.
+In addition to clinical practice and the military "field trips", interns attend several full day or multi-day trainings in evidence-based psychotherapy interventions.
+Given the increased rates of Posttraumatic Stress Disorder among military personnel over the past 20 years, training in empirically supported trauma treatments (e.g., Prolonged Exposure and Cognitive Processing Therapy) is provided every internship year, along with supervised practice of these modalities after didactic training.
 Other extended trainings over the past few years have included Cognitive Behavioral Therapy for Insomnia, Dialectical Behavior Therapy, and Suicide Risk Identification and Mitigation.

-Didactic training during the internship includes timely lectures and seminars, planned so as not to repeat didactic work the interns have already experienced in their graduate studies, and therefore somewhat contentdependent on the particular backgrounds of a given internship class.
+Didactic training during the internship also includes timely lectures and seminars, planned not to repeat training the interns have already experienced in their graduate studies but to augment their clinical education or provide training in professional development as a military psychologist, Navy officership, and military cultural competence.
 Also important in developing didactics are emerging directions in the science of clinical psychology, including applications within military mental health practice.
-An additional area of didactic emphasis is education related to professional development as a military psychologist and Naval officer.
 During all didactics, both regularly scheduled seminars/Grand Rounds and the extended full day or multi-day trainings, interns have no clinical responsibilities scheduled to ensure full attendance in the didactic aspects of the internship.

-Since few of our interns have had prior military experience, all attend a five week "Officer Development School" at Newport, Rhode Island prior to arrival at NMCSD for internship.
-This school includes didactic presentations on the history, traditions, organization and "sub-culture" of the Navy, as well as psychosocial patterns and influences which are found in the military in general and the Navy and Marine Corps in particular.
-Once they arrive in San Diego, they get paired with a more senior active duty psychologist who serves as their mentor for the year.
+It should also be noted that, because few of our interns have had prior military experience, all attend a five week "Officer Development School" at Newport, Rhode Island and a one-week overview of military medicine prior to arrival at NMCSD for internship.
+These trainings include didactic presentations on the history, traditions, organization and "sub-culture" of the Navy; psychosocial patterns and influences which are found in the military in general and the Navy and Marine Corps in particular; and an overview of active duty medicine.
+Once they arrive in San Diego, interns are paired with a more senior active duty psychologist who serves as their mentor for the year.